-Kellogg Merit/Need-Based Scholarship awards are offered to qualified U. S. citizens and permanent residents in the 1Y MBA, 2Y MBA, and the MMM programs who apply for financial assistance.
-(Those who file the institutional aid application and the Free Application for Federal Student Aid [FAFSA] are automatically considered for these awards: there is no special or additional application materials required.)
-These awards, based on financial need and merit, are made on a first-come, first-served basis and are renewed in the second year for students who receive them in the first year, provided they continue to demonstrate financial need, make satisfactory academic progress, AND complete the Free Application for Federal Student Aid (FAFSA) as well as the Kellogg financial aid application.
-Those students who do not receive one of these awards in the first year will not receive this kind of funding in the second year.
+Kellogg Financial Need Based Scholarship awards are offered to qualified U. S. citizens and permanent residents in the 1Y MBA, 2Y MBA, and the MMM programs who complete the Optional Financial Need Based Scholarship Application during the admission process.
+Those who complete the application are automatically considered for these awards: there are no special or additional application materials required.
+This application has no impact on an applicant's admission decision and does not impact eligibility for an admissions merit scholarship.

+These awards, based on financial need, are renewed in the second year for students who receive them in the first year, provided they make satisfactory academic progress.
+Those students who do not receive one of these awards in the first year are not eligible to receive this kind of funding in the second year.
 (Information about satisfactory academic progress is in this handbook in a section labeled "Satisfactory Academic Progress".)

-The name of the KSM Scholarship award may be updated to an endowed scholarship after the enrollment period begins.
+The name of the Financial Need Based Scholarship award may be updated to an endowed scholarship after the enrollment period begins.
 However, this will not affect the amount of the scholarship on the Financial Aid Award Notice.
 Endowed scholarship funding is provided to Kellogg by friends and alumni with an interest in helping students fund their business school studies.
 The Financial Aid Office will provide details of the fund(s) to the recipients in either the winter or the spring quarter.

-Students who receive employer tuition reimbursement during the academic year are not eligible to receive a Kellogg Merit/Need-Based Scholarship funds.
+Students who receive employer tuition reimbursement during the academic year are not eligible to receive Kellogg Financial Need Based Scholarship funds.